We Failed to Do Business with David Goggins and Grant Cardone — Now We’re Building iZwily.com, a Marketplace + ERP for Book Publishing and Retail

 Every time I see Can’t Hurt Me online, it hurts a little.

 I can’t share the reasons why, out of respect for private business conversations.
-But VentureBooks OS will enable us, in Africa, to work with authors who have the best books in the world.
+But iZwily will enable us, in Africa, to work with authors who have the best books in the world.

-It will give the “David Goggins of Africa” the opportunity to be published and distributed in Africa — and all over the world — effortlessly, at the push of a button.
+It will give the next “David Goggins” the opportunity to be published and distributed in Africa — and all over the world — effortlessly, at the push of a button.

-VentureBooks OS is a solution to problems that caused us to miss these opportunities: it solves financing for potential books — the thousands I mentioned above — and distributes them to bookstores in Africa, and making them available globally.
+iZwily is a solution to the problems that caused us to miss these opportunities: it solves financing for books, and will distribute them to bookstores in Africa and anywhere in the world.

-The founding question behind VentureBooks was: How can we publish 1,000 of these amazing African books in a single year at a fraction of the cost and time — cheaper, quicker, and smarter?
+The founding question behind iZwily is: How can we publish and distribute thousand of these amazing African books in a single year at a fraction of the cost and time — cheaper, quicker, and smarter for the author or publisher?

 In short, it’s a book publishing operating system designed to disrupt Africa and scale globally.